-Once you’ll have customer journey mapped out, you’ll know what part and how Salesforce CRM will play in your business model.
+Once you’ll have the customer journey mapped out, you’ll know what part and how Salesforce CRM will play in your business model.

 One of the most useful and undoubtedly powerful features that your business will receive with FSM is real-time data.
 Not only will you have the ability to look at your operation in action, you’ll also get access to valuable data.
-With various analytics tools available in Salesforce you can easily identify weak and strong points in your company as well as make accurate inventory forecasts.
+With various analytics tools available in Salesforce you can easily identify weak and strong points in your company as well as make precise inventory forecasts.

 Real-time syncing lets you make sure that you never go out of stock, optimize field service schedule and improve customer service.